It takes 21 days to start a new habit:

 Most of us have heard that fact about habits…

 While this struggle does not simply boil down solely to mere habits, it is one key part.
-Some of the books in the “Suggested Books” area of our site speak of how habits play into sexual problems and addiction.
+Some of the books in the “Suggested Reading” area of our site speak of how habits play into sexual problems and addiction.
 Two of the leading authors on this topic, Stephen Arterburn, and Neil Anderson both explain this in their own separate books.
 They are not the only ones.

 A long train with many cars attached takes a while to get going or to stop.
 This battle is rooted in what some call ‘strongholds’ or deeply ingrained habits.
 To escape this takes a lot of work.
 That seems trite and obvious, but it’s the severe truth.

 Those in need of changing deeply ingrained habits will need to stop a lot of momentum.
 The good news, it is possible.
 But it takes work.
 For the majority of us in this group, (or in the books we recommend), the habits/addiction didn’t occur just overnight.
 So it will take some time, diligence and patience to get some sanity and sense for this area of one’s life.